woman sticking out her tongue with a challenging expression

 Glossitis

 Glossitis is a condition marked by inflammation of the tongue.
 It is directly correlated with chronic and excessive alcohol consumption.
-While the exact cause is unclear, it’s theorized that prolonged injury to the tongue, oral disease, infection, and nutritional deficiency can increase the risk of glossitis.
+While the exact cause is unclear, it’s theorized that prolonged injury to the tongue, oral disease, infection, and nutritional deficiency increase the risk of developing glossitis.
 Alcohol not only causes tongue swelling by provoking an immune response, but its harmful effects on other systems in our body can add to the risk of developing glossitis.
 The toxins in alcohol damage the cells in our body and affect nutrient uptake, all of which are speculated to cause glossitis.
 While inflammation is the primary symptom, several other symptoms could indicate glossitis:

 • Inflammation